RT-studios/camera-pnpoint/README.md

 <img src="fig/CalibOp.jpg" width="600">

-### Ho do I solve a camera Pose?
+### How do I solve a camera Pose?
 The Solve Pose operator is in charge of finding the camera position and orientation to match the image view.
-It has different behaviours depending on the current user selection.
+It has different behaviors depending on the current user selection.

 **The active object is a camera.** The operator understands the user wants to update this camera.